jonkster/yarup/README.md

 The Arduino Every is a pin compatible version of the Arduino Nano but uses a more powerful processor and has some differences from the original Nano.

-No hardware changes (other than swapping the Nano board) are required to use this with the uBitx v6 Radio.
+No hardware changes (other than swapping the Nano board and using a different style USB cable) are required to use this with the uBitx v6 Radio.

 It is designed to be built from the command line using arduino-cli (and a Makefile wrapper) rather than the Arduino IDE.